DNA Damage Response

 Several proteins within the DDR network govern key transitions between the phases of the cell cycle and are collectively known as cell cycle checkpoints components.
 The DDR network can activate these cell cycle checkpoints to temporarily pause cellular replication in order to facilitate the repair of damaged DNA.

 Malignant cells can tolerate substantially greater levels of DNA damage and genomic instability compared to healthy cells.
 Certain standard chemotherapeutic agents and radiotherapy induce DNA damage in order to kill cancer cells, yet often cancer cells survive and persist despite this damage.
-Intrinsic replication stress induced by factors such as oncogenes (e.g., MYC or CCNE1), genetic mutations in DNA repair machinery (e.g., BRCA1 or BRCA2) combined with loss of function in tumor suppressors (e.g., TP53 or RAD50) results in persistent DNA damage and genomic instability leading to an increased dependency on the DDR network for survival.
+Intrinsic replication stress induced by factors such as oncogenes (e.g., CCNE1 or MYC), genetic mutations in DNA repair machinery (e.g., BRCA1 or FANCA) combined with loss of function in tumor suppressors (e.g., TP53 or RAD50) results in persistent DNA damage and genomic instability leading to an increased dependency on the DDR network for survival.

 Cancer cells can survive and replicate despite high levels of genomic instability and DNA damage due to an over-reliance on the remaining components of the DDR network that govern cell cycle checkpoints, such as Chk1 and Cdc7.
 By activating these cell cycle checkpoints, cancer cells can temporarily pause cellular replication in order to facilitate the repair of damaged DNA.